Sodium iodide i 131 (Oral)

 SOE-dee-um EYE-oh-dide I 131

 Therapeutic Class: Diagnostic Agent, Thyroid Function

-sodium iodide i 131 is to be given only under the direct supervision of a doctor with specialized training in nuclear medicine or radiation oncology.
+Sodium iodide i 131 is to be given only by or under the direct supervision of a doctor with specialized training in nuclear medicine or radiation oncology.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For sodium iodide i 131, the following should be considered: